Adhalianna/ricing-gtr/README.md

 An xfce + bspwm desktop (with two sessions to choose from) based on Manjaro xfce version for a particular person moving to linux who likes Nissan GT-R cars.
 The project focuses on workflow mostly and features some hacks for bspwm.

-# Project goals
-- make as many idiot proof comments in configs as possible
-- make it comfortable to use
-- design it for a laptop
-- make it stable within Manjaro xfce
-- make it look cool
-- make it so good that Windows will be too painful to work with on daily basis

 # Notes on packages
 \+ sxhkd <br>
 \+ bspwm <br>